 I will reply to e-mails related to course logistics within 72 hours on school days.
-However, if you have questions on understanding the course materials or regarding the homework assignments please visit my Zoom office hours, the TA's office hours and Data Analytics Learning Center.
+However, if you have questions on understanding the course materials or regarding the homework assignments please visit my office hours, the shared tutoring hours at MSLC or DALC.